maxgalbu/nightwatch-custom-commands-assertions/Readme.md

 ### List of assertions

-Some assertion requires a command, so be sure to tell nightwatch to include those commands (you need to change nightwatch.json)
+Some assertion requires a command: if you already included all the repository commands (following the instructions above) you should be fine, otherwise you need to tell nightwatch where are those commands (you need to change nightwatch.json).

 - **urlMatch**: assert that the url matches the regex provided